SERVICES

 The families served by Solid Ground are very low-wealth households:

-90% had incomes at or below 200% of poverty
+5% had incomes above 200% of the federal poverty line

 Demographics